MartB/RETC/README.md

 I believe in performance so RETC is designed to run with the smallest amount of overhead possible.
 ## Installation:
 ### Automatic
-Just download the latest installer executable and follow the installation steps.
+Just download the latest installer executable [from here](https://github.com/MartB/RETC/releases/latest) and follow the installation steps.
 You should have working effects afterwards, if not proceed to the troubleshooting section.

 If you want to add a custom application see `Manual->Patching application`